 Description of intervention(s) / exposure

-Behaviour - AAT-APP: A novel smart-phone approach-avoidance bias modification intervention
+BEHAVIORAL - AAT-APP: A novel smart-phone approach-avoidance bias modification intervention

-Behaviour - Sham training control
+BEHAVIORAL - Sham training control

 Experimental: Experimental: Approach Bias Modification - Participants will complete 2 x 5-7 min training sessions of approach bias modification for the period of four weeks

-Active Comparator: Control: Minimal intervention - Participants will complete a standardised alcohol approach-avoidance training task (AAT) on a weekly basis for four weeks.
+Active comparator: Control: Minimal intervention - Participants will complete a standardised alcohol approach-avoidance training task (AAT) on a weekly basis for four weeks.

-Behaviour: AAT-APP: A novel smart-phone approach-avoidance bias modification intervention
+BEHAVIORAL: AAT-APP: A novel smart-phone approach-avoidance bias modification intervention

 Participants allocated to the intervention group will be required to upload photos of drinks they wish to avoid, as well as activities they wish to engage in more, and be trained to avoid and approach by repeatedly 'swiping' images away from and towards themselves, respectively.

-Behaviour: Sham training control
+BEHAVIORAL: Sham training control

 Complete an AAT on a weekly basis for four weeks